SignalK/SensESP/docs/pages/getting_started/index.md

 It can work with virtually any kind of sensor that can work with an Arduino, usually without having to write more than a few lines of code.
 It can also work with sensors requiring more complex coding, although you may have to do that coding yourself.
 One of its great strengths is that it insulates you from the code that connects to your wifi and interfaces with your Signal K Server - those things just happen when SensESP runs!

-(BAS: create a couple of very basic examples, with accompanying Tutorial pages that explain them in detail.)

 The best way to learn how to use SensESP is by looking at a few examples.
 They won't be installed on your computer until after you've built your first Project (described below), but in the meantime, you can see all of them in the [examples folder in the GitHub repo](https://github.com/SignalK/SensESP/tree/master/examples). `rpm_counter.cpp` is a good one to start with, as it illustrates a simple implementation - reading the value of a sensor connected to a GPIO pin on the MCU, converting that value to hertz (the native unit of measurement for a tachometer in Signal K), then sending the value in hertz to the Signal K Server.
 But there are many other examples, illustrating many other concepts, so have a look at several of them.

 If you're only interested in using SensESP in a new Project, DO NOT clone or otherwise download the SensESP GitHub repo to your computer.
 All of those files will be automatically downloaded by PlatformIO (the IDE you'll be using) when they're needed to compile and build your Project.
 The only files you'll be working with are your Project's `main.cpp` and `platformio.ini`, following the instructions below.